 Similar to Singaporeans, PRs who earn under $50 do not receive any CPF contributions, while those who earn above $50 to under $750 receive the same employer’s CPF contributions, but lower employee’s CPF contributions.

-Employers have the option to make full CPF contributions for the PR employees if they choose to do so.
+Employers have the option to make full CPF contributions for their PR employees if they choose to do so.

-Once the PR employee becomes a 3rd year PR, full CPF contributions – similar to a Singapore Citizen employee – must be paid.
+Once the PR employee becomes a 3rd-year PR, full CPF contributions – similar to a Singapore Citizen employee – must be paid.
+As seen in the table above, the jump between 2nd-year PRs and 3rd-year PRs can be a substantial one, especially for younger employees.

 How To Make CPF Contributions For Employees In Singapore?

-Employers are encouraged to make CPF contributions via the CPF [email protected] portal, using their SingPass/CorpPass.
+Employers are encouraged to make CPF contributions via the CPF e-Submit@web portal, using their Singpass/CorpPass.
 Auto-computations of CPF contributions for employers’ and employee’s share, as well as contribution amounts based on changes in employees’ age group and residential status.

 Auto-computations of Skills Development Levy (SDL) and contributions to Self-Help Groups (SHG) are provided.